Does WD My Passport Work with Time Machine?

 Leave your Mac plugged in.
 And perhaps kick off the backup overnight so that it’s all done for you in the morning.

-4. When the backup is complete Eject your WD My Passport drive.
+4. When Your Backup Is Finished Eject Your WD My Passport Drive.

 Be sure to properly eject your WD My Passport drive when you want to unplug the drive.